duderamos/duderamos.github.io/_posts/2024-07-16-erracic-heart-rate-data-from-hr-monitor.markdown

 Then I decided that maybe my HR monitor itself was failing, and decided to buy a proper one, Garmin branded.

-Yay, problem solved, much more reliable, until... erratic numbers again! :( What the hell, could it be my watch?
+Yay, problem solved, much more reliable, until...
+Erratic numbers again! :( What the hell, could it be my watch?
 Could it be the wireless connection between them?
 Well, let's have a look at the manual, maybe there's some test or reset I can do to fix it.